 We can lose our dignity by the way we speak.
 Why do intelligent people have to sprinkle their speech with profanity?
 Let us repent of our sin.

 “The tongue also is a fire, a world of evil among the parts of the body.
 It corrupts the whole body, sets the whole course of one’s life on fire, and is itself set on fire by hell.”
 James 3:6

 When we become mindful that we are always living in the presence of God we begin to speak with greater reverence and respect for one another.

 Let’s ask Jesus to help us become the people He truly wants us to be.
 Let’s choose to look at one another with dignity and respect (not as lustful sexual creatures but loving, compassionate people) and let’s speak to one another with words Our Holy Lord would approve of.

-Let’s live in the Spirit and make choices that will truly honour God.
+Let’s live in the Spirit and make choices that will truly honour God, for that is a path of dignity to live for God and His Glory.
 Let’s recognize the paths that lead to sin and avoid them.
 Maybe that means saying ‘no’ to parties that lead to too much drinking.
 Maybe that means setting aside more time to be with God and read His Word.
 Maybe it means committing to some sort of charitable work that will inspire and nourish your Spirit.
 Maybe it means trusting more in Jesus and praying more for His guidance to make the right choices.